-operating dollars on instruction-In fiscal year 2015, Arizona school districts spent 53.6 percent of their available operating dollars on instruction-the lowest percentage in the 15 years we have been monitoring district spending.
+In fiscal year 2016, Arizona districts spent 53.5 percent of their available operating dollars on instruction-In fiscal year 2016, Arizona school districts spent 53.5 percent of their available operating dollars on instruction-the lowest percentage in the 16 years we have been monitoring district spending.
 In fiscal year 2001, Arizona districts spent 57.7 percent of available operating dollars on instruction.
 Then, in fiscal year 2002, districts began receiving Classroom Site Fund (CSF) monies intended to increase classroom spending.
 Soon after, in fiscal years 2003 and 2004, the State's classroom dollar percentage increased to 58.6 percent.
-However, between fiscal years 2004 and 2015, the percentage of resources spent on instruction declined, both during times when total operational spending decreased as well as times when it increased.
+However, between fiscal years 2004 and 2016, the percentage of resources spent on instruction declined, both during times when total operational spending decreased as well as times when it increased.
 At the same time, the percentages spent on administration, plant operations, food service, transportation, student support, and instruction support have all increased.
-Had districts continued directing resources into the classroom at the same rate they did in fiscal year 2001, they would have spent an additional \$402 million in the classroom in fiscal year 2015.
-Arizona's operational and total spending per pupil and change in classroom dollar percentage since fiscal year 2001 (inflation adjusted to fiscal year 2015 dollars)
+Had districts continued directing resources into the classroom at the same rate they did in fiscal year 2001, they would have spent an additional \$422 million in the classroom in fiscal year 2016.
+In May 2016, voters passed Proposition 123, which provided districts with approximately \$250 million of additional resources in fiscal year 2016.
+However, because these monies are commingled with other monies, it cannot be determined whether or how the monies were spent.
+Further, because the monies were not available to districts until after the vote, it is likely that a large portion of these monies were not spent in fiscal year 2016.

-Fiscal years 2001 through 2015
+Arizona's operational and total spending per pupil and change in classroom dollar percentage since fiscal year 2001 (inflation adjusted to fiscal year 2016 dollars) Fiscal years 2001 through 2016

 Impact of declining classroom dollar percentage varies by district but can be seen state-wide in lower teacher pay and larger class sizes-Although the impact of a declining classroom dollar percentage varies by district depending on the cause of the decline, it is reflected state-wide in lower teacher pay and larger class sizes.
-Between fiscal years 2004 and 2015, the average teacher salary (adjusted for inflation) decreased 8 percent despite the teachers' average years of experience staying about the same.
-More recently, between fiscal years 2010 and 2015, the state-wide average teacher salary decreased from \$47,077 to \$46,008 despite a 4 percent increase in the average years of teacher experience.
-During this same 5-year period, the state-wide average students per teacher increased from 17.9 to 18.6.
+Between fiscal years 2004 and 2016, the average teacher salary (adjusted for inflation) decreased 9 percent despite the teachers' average years of experience staying about the same.
+More recently, between fiscal years 2011 and 2016, the state-wide average teacher salary (adjusted for inflation) decreased from \$49,185 to \$46,384 despite a similar average years of teacher experience.
+During this same 5-year period, the state-wide average students per teacher increased from 18.1 to 18.6.